Fisherman's Bastion, Budapest. It's easy to reach Budapest by train..!

 3. Vienna to Budapest by EuroCity or railjet train

-Railjet trains have 1st & 2nd class plus a small Business Class area where seats cost €15 more than regular 1st class and a complimentary welcome drink of tea, coffee or wine is included.
-All seats have power sockets.
-There's a restaurant car although in 1st & Business classes an attendant will take food orders and serve you at your seat.
+The swish Austrian railjet train has business class, 1st class & 2nd class (in that order!).
+All seats have power sockets and there's free WiFi.
+There's a restaurant car although in 1st & business classes a steward takes food orders and serves you at your seat.
 EuroCity trains use older but still comfortable air-conditioned Hungarian carriages, usually with a restaurant car.
-More about Vienna to Budapest trains Budapest Keleti station guide.
+More about Vienna-Budapest trains Budapest Keleti station guide.

 A railjet train about to leave Vienna